AStefankiv/writing/start_brewing_bulletproof_espresso.md

 # ☕ How to Start Brewing Bulletproof Espresso at Home
 ## ✅ Learn how to choose the right equipment, proper coffee beans and other ingredients for your bulletproof coffee.

+**Bulletproof coffee** is a high-fat, low-carb beverage made by blending freshly brewed coffee with unsalted grass-fed butter, MCT oil, or coconut oil (medium-chain triglyceride oil).
+It provides sustained energy, mental clarity, and appetite control, especially for people following a ketogenic or intermittent fasting diet.

 Bulletproof espresso can help:
 - Provide a gradual release of energy
 - Support your digestive health